nebari-dev/nebari-docs/docs/docs/how-tos/jupyter-gallery.md

 ---
-title: Share Git Respository via JupyterLab-Gallery
+title: Share Git Repository via JupyterLab-Gallery
 description: Share files or tutorials with your team
 ---